 What Is ReFS?

 ReFS, also known as Protogon, is a file system developed by Microsoft and introduced with Windows Server 2012.
 The idea behind ReFS was to build an advanced file to safely store larger amounts of data.
 For this purpose, the following features were introduced: built-in resilience, automatic integrity checking, data scrubbing, and prevention of data degradation.
 Moreover, ReFS can seamlessly integrate with Storage Spaces, which is a storage virtualization layer used for data mirroring and striping, as well as storage pool sharing.
 Due to this, ReFS can detect corrupted files within a disk and automatically repair them.
-The idea behind ReFS was to create a file system which is resilient against data corruption and provides on-demand scalability for large environments.
+The idea behind ReFS was to create a file system that is resilient against data corruption and provides on-demand scalability for large environments.

 As you can see, both of the systems include various features which differ in the way they protect storage, enhance its performance and ensure the data integrity.
 The following section will cover what each system is capable of.

 On the other hand, ReFS also includes a number of features which ensure the reliability of the data storage.
 As mentioned above, ReFS can integrate with Storage Spaces, which enables automatic repair processes within the system without causing volume downtime.
 Moreover, ReFS applies a copy-on-write technique, meaning that any changes in the file are written out to a newly-allocated block on the disk.
 All ReFS metadata and the file data have checksums which allow you to detect any data corruption errors and support the system’s data integrity.
 With the feature of data scrubbing, ReFS can periodically scan the environment to verify the corresponding checksums, identify any corruptions, and repair the damaged data.